Article Image

 By Aldwin Keppens - reviewed by Kristoff De Turck

-In this article we will look into how you can configure the stock screener to find stocks which qualify best for growth investing.
+In this article we will look into how to configure the right growth stock screener criteria to find stocks which qualify best for growth investing.

 Growth investors use fundamental analysis to find the right stocks, but position trading systems will also make use of technical analysis for evaluating the stock and the market as well as to determine the entries and exits.